Christian Party (UK): Registration as a party

-The party was registered by the Electoral Commission on 29 April 2004, with the name "Christian Party 'Proclaiming Christ's Lordship!.
+The party was registered by the Electoral Commission on 29 April 2004, with the name Christian Party "Proclaiming Christ's Lordship".

 In June 2012, legal action was taken against the Christian Party treasurer by the Electoral Commission for £2,750 for failure to supply accounts for two years as well as for failure to pay previous fines.
 The party de-registered the following month.
-Hargreaves was given a further 6 months to supply accounts, but failed to do so and was consequently fined a further £3,000 on top of a previous fine of £1,125 for failing to meet the deadline for provision of accounts.
+Hargreaves was given a further six months to supply accounts, but failed to do so and was consequently fined a further £3,000 on top of a previous fine of £1,125 for failing to meet the deadline for provision of accounts.

-As a result, the party was de-registered in July 2012 and after the regulatory 6 months had elapsed, re-registered under a new party RPP under the leadership of Jeff Green.
+As a result, the party was de-registered in July 2012 and, after the regulatory six months had elapsed, re-registered under a new party RPP under the leadership of Jeff Green.
 Sue Green is the party treasurer and Dr Donald Boyd is the nominating officer and leader of the Scottish Christian Party.
-The leader of the Welsh Christian Party and overall leader is Green.
+The leader of the Welsh Christian Party and overall leader is Jeff Green.

 Elections

 Candidates from the party stood in the Sedgefield and Ealing Southall by-elections in 2007.
-The party received 26,575 votes (0.7%) in the 2007 Scottish Parliament election and 8,693 votes (0.9%) in the 2007 Welsh Assembly Election; it did not come close to winning any seats.
+The party received 26,575 votes (0.7%) in the 2007 Scottish Parliament election and 8,693 votes (0.9%) in the 2007 Welsh Assembly Election; it did not win any seats.

 Hargreaves stood for the party at the 2008 Haltemprice and Howden by-election, and received 76 votes or 0.3% of the total votes cast.

 The party competed in the 2009 European elections.
-Its campaign was mainly focussed in London.
+Its campaign was mainly focused in London.
 The British Humanist Association had put up advertisements on London buses saying "there's probably no God, now stop worrying and enjoy your life".
-The party then produced similar adverts saying "there definitely is a God, so join the Christian Party and enjoy your life."
+The party then produced similar adverts saying "there definitely is a God, so join the Christian Party and enjoy your life".
 The advert received over 1,000 complaints.
-On election day, the party retained one deposit in the London region through gaining 51,336 votes (2.9%).
+On election day, the party retained one deposit in the London region, gaining 51,336 votes (2.9%).

 In the 2010 general election, the party stood 71 candidates, gaining 18,623 votes.

-The newly re-registered Christian Party contested the Eastleigh by-election in February 2013 with its candidate Kevin Milburn, a retired former prison officer and health care worker who stood against same-sex marriage.
+The newly re-registered Christian Party contested the Eastleigh by-election in February 2013 with its candidate, Kevin Milburn, a retired former prison officer and health care worker, who stood against same-sex marriage.
 He received 163 votes (0.4%).

-The Christian Party fielded nine candidates in the 2015 general election who between them polled 3,205 votes.
+The party fielded nine candidates in the 2015 general election who between them polled 3,205 votes.
 Only John Cormack in Na h-Eileanan an Iar (Western Isles) saved his deposit with 6.6%; the other eight each received less than 1% of the votes cast.
-In the Scottish Parliament constituency covering the Western Isles John Cormack received 8.8% of the vote at the 2016 Scottish Parliament election, coming fourth ahead of the Liberal Democrats.
+At the 2016 Scottish Parliament election, in the Na h-Eileanan an Iar constituency Cormack received 8.8% of the vote, coming fourth ahead of the Liberal Democrats.

 In the 2017 general election, the party fielded two candidates in Scotland.

-In the 2019 general election the Christian Party ran an alliance with the Christian Peoples Alliance.
+In the 2019 general election, the party ran an alliance with the Christian Peoples Alliance.

+The party fielded two candidates in the 2024 general election.